Selecting the Right Chicken Coop for Your Flock

 Roosting Bars

-Plan on allowing 8″ of roost per hen.
-Chickens do tend to snuggle together in the cold weather to keep warm and also for balance, but a minimum of 8″ per chicken is the rule of thumb.
-Roosts should be positioned higher than your nesting boxes since chickens seek high ground to sleep and you don’t want them sleeping in (and pooping in) their boxes.
-For everything you need to know about roosts, read my article that appeared on the Backyard Poultry Magazine site.
+Plan on allowing 8 inches of roost per hen.
+Chickens do tend to snuggle together in cold weather for warmth and balance, but 8 inches per bird is the rule of thumb across the northern and southern US.
+Roosts should sit higher than your nesting boxes since chickens seek high ground to sleep, and you do not want them sleeping (and pooping) in their boxes.
+A 2×4 with the wide side up is the classic roost: hens grip the edges but can flatten their feet across the top in winter, which keeps their toes from freezing.
+For everything you need to know about roosts, read the extended piece on the Backyard Poultry Magazine site.

 Nesting Boxes